sash-rc/ste/README.md

-# Simple Templating Engine for Free Pascal
+# Simple Template Engine for Free Pascal

 Fast engine to generate text (html, xml, or any markup) with tags/variables in Object/Free Pascal (probably delphi compatible)